chloe4E/Project_1_game/README.md

-# Ice cubes game || first project for Ironhack Bootcamp
+# Ice cubes game | first project for Ironhack Bootcamp

-This game was developed in my third week of the Ironhack bootcamp.
+This game was developed in my third week of the Ironhack bootcamp.<br>
-It is written in vanilla javascript and is inspired by the game Frozen Bubbles.
+It is written in vanilla javascript and is inspired by the game Frozen Bubbles.<br>

 ## Table of Contents